Max1Tax1/oreobot/README.md

 # Oreo

-Oreo is a Discord bot developed using Discord.js, with a .NET WinForms manager designed to monitor and manage the bot's operations.
-This README provides an overview of the project, setup instructions, and usage details.
+A fun, exploratory project aimed at learning and experimenting with Discord.js.
+It includes a .NET WinForms manager for monitoring and managing the bot’s operations.
+This README provides an overview of the project, setup instructions, and usage details for anyone interested in it.
+This project may contain some unfound bugs :P

 ---